 During Ramadan, the ordinary working hours shall be reduced by two hours.

 3. Labour Contract

 The Labour Law is one of UAE laws with a lot of articles or provisions.
 It is therefore not easy to grasp the concept of each.
-In light of this, HHS Lawyers & Legal Consultants are ready to extend its help to you in understanding the depths of the Labour Law more or any other legal matters that you need help with.
+In light of this, HHS Lawyers and Legal Consultants one of the top Law firms in Dubai are ready to extend its help to you in understanding the depths of the Labour Law more or any other legal matters that you need help with.